Alexander Otaola: 5 de Septiembre accusations

 On January 10, 2020, Julio Martínez Molina published an article in the Cienfuegos newspaper, 5 de Septiembre, which alleged that Otaola is accused of sexual abuse of a minor in Cuba.
 Otaola has denied the allegation and has consulted with his legal team to request the statement's retraction.

 Chocolate MC

-During an interview walked out of the Hola Ota-Ola! show.
+During an interview Chocolate MC walked out of the Hola Ota-Ola! show.
 Since their initial meeting, Otaola and Chocolate MC have reconciled.
 Chocolate MC attended the Caravan in 2020.

 Red List

 On his show he has an ongoing list of Cuban artists, celebrities, and business people who continue to work in Cuba while also possessing a green card in order to reside or work in the United States.

 Boycotts

 Critics have voiced concern about Otaola's advocacy for boycotting certain Cuban artists.
 Several Cuban-Americans who were interviewed by the Associated Press criticized the ban as an act of discrimination and censorship.
 However, the mayor of Miami Francis Suarez supported the ban stating: "It's not about intolerance or censorship, it's about respect and recognizing the mortifying history of communism, especially in Cuba".